Explore Some Of These Top Things to Do in Aachen!

 It’s easy to get to Aachen by train from other cities in North Rhine-Westphalia since the city is quite well connected to Cologne and other cities in the area.

 If you are only travelling with Regional trains you can get an NRW ticket which can save quite a bit of money, especially when travelling in a group.
-If you are travelling from other parts of Germany, you might have to change trains a couple of times:

 As you might know, train tickets including an Intercity Express Train can be more expensive.
 Therefore, we would recommend booking a ticket as early as possible.
-You can look for connections on the DB Website.

-Visiting Aachen from Belgium is pretty easy with a train from Brussels only taking about one hour.
 An ICE or Thalys train from Liege would be even shorter with journey times being as short as 20 minutes.
-You can check the schedule for trains from Belgium to Aachen on the DB Website as well.

 Taking the Bus to Aachen